In China's Chongqing, dismay over downfall of Bo Xilai

 NARROWING INEQUALITY A PRIORITY

-Accelerating urbanisation and narrowing inequality are top priorities for the Communist Party, which fears they could result in unrest and threaten its grip on power.
+Accelerating urbanization and narrowing inequality are top priorities for the Communist Party, which fears they could result in unrest and threaten its grip on power.

 That has created a receptive audience among party officials for new ideas to address in the run-up to the coming leadership handover.